South Carolina vs. South Florida Predictions & Picks - Women's NCAA Tournament Second Round

 South Carolina Schedule Analysis

-- The Gamecocks' signature win this season came against the Stanford Cardinal, a team ranked inside the AP's Top 25 (No. 5).
-The Gamecocks took home the 76-71 win on the road on November 20.
+- When the Gamecocks defeated the Stanford Cardinal (No. 5 in the AP's Top 25) on November 20 by a score of 76-71, it was their signature win of the season thus far.

-- The Gamecocks have 15 wins over Quadrant 1 opponents, the most in the country.
+- The Gamecocks have 15 wins versus Quadrant 1 teams, the most in the nation.

-- The Gamecocks have seven wins over Quadrant 3 opponents, tied for the 45th-most in the nation.
+- The Gamecocks have seven wins against Quadrant 3 opponents, tied for the 45th-most in the nation.

 South Carolina 2022-23 Best Wins